arkivanov/Decompose/docs/getting-started/quick-start.md

 ### Using Value from Decompose

 Decompose provides an observable state holder - `Value`.
-It offers great integration with various UI frameworks, such as Jetpack Compose, SwiftUI, Kotlin/React, etc. You can also convert Reaktive `Observable` or coroutines `Flow` to `Value`, if needed.
+It offers great integration with various UI frameworks, such as Compose, SwiftUI, Kotlin/React, etc. You can also convert Reaktive `Observable` or coroutines `Flow` to `Value`, if needed.

 ```kotlin
 interface ListComponent {